Pet Works

 Before starting any agility class:

-• You and your dog should take at least one basic obedience class which teaches skills including: sit, down, come and stay (all with distractions), such as Courteous Canines or JumpStart offered by Pet Works.
+• You and your dog should take at least one basic obedience class which teaches skills including: sit, down, come and stay (all with distractions), such as the Courteous Canines program offered by Pet Works.

 • You and your dog should both be in good physical health; remember, this is a sport!